Koko Head Lookout-Oahu

 * Reference

-Government of South Australia; Animal and Plant Control Commission; Weed Identification Notes [pdf]
+Government of South Australia; Animal and Plant Control Commission; Weed Identification Notes [pdf]and

 http://www.mitchamcouncil.sa.gov.au/webdata/resources/files/khaki_weed_control1.pdf